Pogba and Sterling support my football dream, says Bolt

 "They support me, so I'm not going to worry about some simple players saying some things about me because I have high-level players knowing this is a dream and what I want to do."

-Bolt, a Manchester United fan, claims to have received "a lot of offers from other clubs" following his split from the Mariners.
+Bolt, a Manchester United fan, claims to have received "a lot of offers from other clubs" after his split from the Mariners.